Exitare/CS627Project/readme.md

 - filename (required)
 - model (optional)

-Filename is required because the file must be given.
+Filename is required because the filename must be given.
 There is no default value.
 Model is optional.
 The model specifies the machine learning algorithm used for training the model.
-If no model is specific a plain LinearRegression is used.
-Other possibilities are Lassse or Ridge.
+If no model is specified, plain Linear Regression is used.
+Other possibilities are Lasso or Ridge.

 ## Sample Data